ansible-collections/dellemc.os10/roles/os10_bgp/README.md

 BGP role
 ========

 This role facilitates the configuration of border gateway protocol (BGP) attributes.
 It supports the configuration of router ID, networks, neighbors, and maximum path.
-This role is abstracted for Dell EMC Power Switch platforms running Dell EMC SmartFabric OS10.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The BGP role requires an SSH connection for connectivity to a Dell EMC Power Switch platform running Dell EMC SmartFabric OS10.
+The BGP role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform running Dell EMC SmartFabric OS10.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------